Vauxhall Combo van review

 With its switch to PSA Group running gear, the Vauxhall Combo van is now a front-runner in the small van class.
 There are generous cargo weights in the back, easy access and plenty of useful load carrying options.
 On top of that, the cab is a comfortable place to spend time, and there's a raft of great safety kit available to make working life easier.
 On the road, the diesel engines deliver enough pulling power to keep pace with traffic, while the car-derived running gear means it feels good to drive, too.
 The Combo should definitely be on any small van buyer's shortlist.

 Vauxhall has a long history when it comes to small vans.
 Cars like the Vauxhall Viva and Astra had their Bedford van counterparts, and when the commercial vehicles came under the Vauxhall brand, it continued to have a presence in the field.
-The Vauxhall Combo is now into its fifth generation, and it's definitely the best version yet.
+The Vauxhall Combo launched in 2018 is now into its fifth generation, and it's definitely the best version yet.

 The squarer body shape means there's good space inside, while a low floor makes access easy.
 Payloads have increased, too, and it's now possible to get up to one tonne of cargo in the back.
 Even more useful is a handy load indicator in the cargo area, which warns you if you are overloading the rear of the van.

 All vans come with heated electric door mirrors, electric windows and a single sliding side door as standard (it used to be cost option).
-L2 version also add a second sliding side door, while all variants feature offset double doors at the back.
+The L2 version also adds a second sliding side door, while all variants feature offset double doors at the back.
 Safety kit includes a driver's airbag, auto lights, hill start assist and a full steel bulkhead.

 At the top of the range, LE Nav cars feature an 8-inch touchscreen navigation system, alloy wheels and more body coloured trim to give the van a more stylish look.
 In addition, the Crew Van version adds a second row of seats that can be folded and a steel mesh bulkhead that can slide back and forth to make more cargo room when the back seats aren't in use.